 Past performance may or may not be sustained in future.
-The returns for the respective periods are provided as on March 31, 2023 for Growth Option - Regular Plan.
+Returns on 10,000 are point-to-point returns for the specific time period, invested at the start of the period.
+The returns for the respective periods are provided as on maturity date of the respective scheme for Regular - Growth Option.
 Different plans shall have a different expense structure.
 Performance of the respective benchmark is calculated as per the Total Return Index (TRI).